 Collaboration for a better future – an SDG Alliance in Aotearoa New Zealand

-Find out more about the work Hui E! is leading in scoping the viability of a cross-sector alliance for the SDGs – this includes two upcoming workshops in June.
+Find out more about the work Hui E! is leading in supporting the formation of a cross-sector alliance for the SDGs.
 Click here to find out more and to register.

 An interdisciplinary team from Victoria University of Wellington translated the SDGs in te reo Māori, hoping to inspire local action in addressing these global challenges.
 They can be downloaded at https://bit.ly/2DCK986